clemsonciti/palmetto-documentation/pages/documentation/userguide_basic_usage.md

 ## Job submission and control on Palmetto

 The Palmetto cluster uses the Portable Batch Scheduling system (PBS) to manage jobs.
-Here are some basic
+Here are some basic PBS commands for submitting, querying and deleting jobs:

 Command                         | Action
 --------------------------------|--------------------------------
-`qsub xyz.pbs`                  | Submit the job script `xyz.pbs`
+`qsub -I`                       | Submit an interactive job (reserves 1 core, 1gb RAM, 30 minutes walltime) `qsub xyz.pbs`                  | Submit the job script `xyz.pbs`
-`qstat <job id>`                | Check the status of the job with given job ID `qstat -u <username>`           | Check the status of all jobs submitted by given username `qstat -xf <job id>`            | Check detailed information for job with given job ID `qsub -q <queuename> xyz.pbs`   | Submit to queue `queuename` `qdel <job id>`                 | Delete the job (queued or running) with given job ID `qdel -Wforce <job id>`         | Use when job not responding to just `qdel`
+`qstat <job id>`                | Check the status of the job with given job ID `qstat -u <username>`           | Check the status of all jobs submitted by given username `qstat -xf <job id>`            | Check detailed information for job with given job ID `qsub -q <queuename> xyz.pbs`   | Submit to queue `queuename` `qdel <job id>`                 | Delete the job (queued or running) with given job ID `qpeek <job id>`                | "Peek" at the standard output from a running job `qdel -Wforce <job id>`         | Use when job not responding to just `qdel`

 For more details and more advanced commands for submitting and controlling jobs,